House damaged, but no one hurt in Friday morning Winnipeg blaze

 SASKATOON | News

-New tool used to extinguish house fire in Daniel McIntyre neighbourhood
+New tool used to extinguish house fire in Daniel McIntyre neighborhood

 Charles Lefebvre Supervising News Producer - Digital